 Can I breastfeed while taking metoclopramide?

 Most likely.
 There is limited information on the use of metoclopramide during breastfeeding.
 Metoclopramide can cross into the breast milk.
 While most reports have not listed any side effects in the nursing infants, it has not been well studied.
 If your baby was to experience side effects, it would most likely be stomach discomfort and gas.
+If you are worried about any symptoms the baby has, contact the child’s healthcare provider.
 Metoclopramide use while breastfeeding might increase your chance for post-partum depression.
 Any changes in your mood should be reported to your healthcare provider.

 Is it true that metoclopramide can increase the amount of milk that I make?